 Sending a cinerary urn or a coffin from the United States to Finland

 The cinerary urn can be transported by air to Finland, either as hand luggage or as a cargo, by agreement with the airline.
 The urn cannot be sent to Finland by post (USPS) nor via commercial courier services (UPS, DHL, Fedex).
-The following documents should be provided to the airline: death certificate (certified with Apostille), cremation certificate and eventually the autopsy report.
+The following documents should be provided to the airline: death certificate (certified with Apostille), cremation certificate and the possible autopsy report.

 The practicalities for sending a coffin are handled between the local U.S. funeral home and the funeral home in Finland receiving the coffin.
-The coffin must be accompanied by the following documents: passport, death certificate (certified with Apostille ) and eventually the autopsy report.
+The coffin must be accompanied by the following documents: passport, death certificate (certified with Apostille ) and the possible autopsy report.
 The local funeral home can provide information as to whether it is possible to send the personal belongings of the diseased together with the coffin.

 The death certificate can be ordered through the local funeral home or directly from the Federal office/City Health Department.
 Possible cause of death is investigated by the Medical Examiner’s Office that can also provide the autopsy report on demand.